realt0w/IEVR_Mod_Manager/README.md

 2. Arrange mod priority using "⬆️ Move Up" and "⬇️ Move Down" if needed
 3. Click **"✓ Apply Changes"** button
 4. Wait for the process to complete - you can monitor progress in the Activity Log panel at the bottom
-5. When you see "MODS APPLIED!!" in the log, the mods have been successfully installed
+5. When you see "MODS APPLIED!!" in the log and a confirmation popup appears, the mods have been successfully installed

 **Important Notes:**
 - The Mod Manager merges all enabled mods and applies them to your game's `data` folder